tine-groupware/broadcasthub/README.md

 ### Setup local Tine 2.0 development instance ###
 In general see README in `tine20-docker` repository.
-Webpack built etc. for the frontend can be omitted, since we only need the Tine 2.0 Server JSON API.
+Webpack build etc. for the frontend can be omitted, since we only need the Tine 2.0 Server JSON API.

 #### Setup auth token channel for development ####
 This has been tested with `tine20-docker` repository, commit `f21cab925f46709efbdf301992967377b533e662`.

-Prior to any execution or build in the local `tine20-docker` project, add/modify the following files:
+Prior to any execution or build in the local `tine20-docker` project modify the following file:

-`pullup.json`:

-    {
-      "composeFiles":[
-        "pma",
-         "mailstack",
-         "customCfg",
-         "rw"
-      ]
-    }

-`configs/customConfig/config.inc.php`

-    <?php

-    return [
-     'authTokenChanels' => ['records' =>
-        [ 'name' => 'broadcasthub' ],
-      ],
-    ];

 `configs/conf.d/custom.inc.php`